 Each call to Receive will be paired with a single Receive event.
 This allows an application to provide backpressure to the transport stack when it is temporarily not ready to receive Messages.
 For example, an application that will later be able to handle multiple receive events at the same time can make multiple calls to Receive without waiting for, or processing, any receive events.
 An application that is temporarily unable to process received events for a connection could refrain from calling Receive or could delay calling it.
 This would lead to a buildup of unread data, which, in turn, could result in backpressure to the sender via a transport protocol's flow control.

-The Transport Services API should allow the application to correlate a Receive event to the particular call to Receive that triggered the event.
+The Transport Services API should allow the application to correlate which call to Receive resulted in a particular Receive event.
 The manner in which this correlation is indicated is implementation specific.

 9.3.2.1.
 Received